-The number of merger and acquisition deals among registered investment advisors jumped 20 percent in 2013 versus the prior year, according to figures released today by Schwab Advisory Services.
+The number of merger and acquisition deals among registered investment advisors jumped 20 percent in 2013 versus the prior year, according to figures released today by Schwab Advisor Services.
 At the same time, the total assets purchased in those deals dropped by 26 percent and the average deal size sank by 38 percent.

 That’s because the largest share of the 54 transactions done last year were RIAs buying other RIAs (44 percent), as opposed to 2012 when so-called strategic acquiring firms were the leading buyers and accounted for 53 percent of the 45 deals.

 RIA-on-RIA deals tend to be smaller and often take the form of tuck-in acquisitions that help firms expand their capabilities and footprint.
 “We call 2013 the year of the tuck-in because $1 billion-plus RIA firms were buying small- to mid-sized advisor firms and tucking them into their organization,” says Jon Beatty, head of sales and relationship management at Schwab Advisor Services.

 In 2013, total assets acquired were $43.6 billion and the average deal size was $808 million.
 In 2012, those numbers were $58.8 billion and $1.3 billion, respectively.

 Last year got off to a slow start on the M&A front, with just 18 deals done in the first half.
 But the pace picked up in the second half with 18 deals completed in both the third and fourth quarters as smaller RIAs used M&A as a growth strategy.